Cyvhee/SemEval2018-Task3/datasets/train/README.md

 ### NOTE ###
-Please note that by using the Twitter data you agree to abide by the Twitter terms of service (https://dev.twitter.com/overview/terms/agreement-and-policy), and in particular you agree not to redistribute the data, the annotations or the corpus obtained, as this violates the Twitter Terms of Use.
+Please note that by using the Twitter data you agree to abide by the <a href="https://dev.twitter.com/overview/terms/agreement-and-policy" target="_blank">Twitter terms of service</a>, and in particular you agree not to redistribute the data, the annotations or the corpus obtained, as this violates the Twitter Terms of Use.

 #### Task A ####